newaging

 ERADICATING FDS

-The purpose of this website is to present the case that the current aging paradigm should be replaced by the New Paradigm.
+The Institute created this website to present its case that the current aging paradigm should be replaced by the New Paradigm.
 As discussed in the essay entitled “Accepting the New Paradigm,” accepting the reality created by the New Paradigm results in the recognition that FDS is a disorder with horrific symptoms.
 Moreover, the FDS pandemic is by far the biggest pandemic in history.
 Accordingly, the medical establishment should devote whatever resources are necessary to address the FDS pandemic as a pandemic.

 This essay will discuss two issues.
 The first is based on the assumption that the New Paradigm is correct in concluding that FDS is a degenerative disease that is caused by an environmental factor interfering with the optimal functioning of the human maintenance system.
 If that environmental factor could be identified, how could the scientific/medical establishment develop interventions that would neutralize/eliminate that environmental factor, thus eradicating FDS?
-The second subject addressed in this essay is an introduction to the extraordinary ramifications that would occur if we were able to eradicate FDS.
+The second subject addressed in this essay introduces the reader to the extraordinary ramifications that would occur if we were able to eradicate FDS.

 Developing Interventions that Would Eradicate FDS